atanasster/storybook/addons/controls/README.md

 ## Testing with random data generators

-This is one of our favorite features, basically allowing 1-line function component testing out of the box.
+This is one of our favorite features, basically allowing 1-line functional component testing out of the box.

-By default., Addon Controls selects somebasic random data generator for your field type.
+By default, Addon Controls selects some basic random data generator for your field type.

 Additionally, Addon Controls allows you to specify the [faker.js](https://github.com/marak/Faker.js/) data generator and options to use.
 For example you can be specifc that a field will need to be a street address, or a zip code.
 In the example below, we will generate random numbers between 50 and 100.